 26/8 – THINK, ACTION, BRAIN, FAITH, TRAIN, HOPE, RESCUE, RICE, UNITY, ECZEMA (also China and Poland)

 35/8 – ROYALTY, CELEBRATE, BUDDHISM, SPIDER, CREATOR, CRITIC, CLIMBER, MOUNTAIN, WATERFALL (also LEOPARD – 8’s do find it hard to change their spots!
 Perhaps they should focus on their courage instead) (also CANBERRA, ANTARCTICA and EUROPE).

-44/8 – SPIRITUAL, COUNSELLOR, ACUPUNCTURE*, NATUROPATH*, MEDICINE*, SWIMMING, HAPPINESS, COMMITMENT, ETERNITY, FOREVER, BUSHFIRES REBIRTH etc. *I’m a big fan of alternative (or should we say, effective and traditional) medicine, see this post on finding a great healer and please, sign this petition against the Australian Government removing rebates for natural therapies (shame!)
+44/8 – SPIRITUAL, COUNSELLOR, ACUPUNCTURE*, ALCOHOLISM (See my post on Al-Anon), NATUROPATH*, MEDICINE*, SWIMMING, HAPPINESS, POWERFUL, COMMITMENT, ETERNITY, FOREVER, BUSHFIRES REBIRTH etc. *I’m a big fan of alternative (or should we say, effective and traditional) medicine, see this post on finding a great healer and please, sign this petition against the Australian Government removing rebates for natural therapies (shame!)